-Minneapolis and Hennepin County Salvation Army financial assistance programs.
+Minneapolis and Hennepin County Salvation Army assistance programs.

-Caseworkers from Salvation Army centers in Minneapolis Minnesota can offer help or referrals to low income families, fixed-income seniors, and persons with disabilities, among others.
+Caseworkers from Salvation Army centers in Minneapolis Minnesota area can offer help or referrals to low income families, fixed-income seniors, and persons with disabilities, among others.
 A number of crisis and emergency programs are available as indicated below.
-People can also get advice, support, and even possibly direct financial assistance for basic needs and bills.
+People can also get advice, support, and even possibly direct financial assistance for rent, basic needs and bills.
 Or seasonal resources include free Thanksgiving turkey dinners, Christmas toys from Angel Tree, as well as back to school supply drives.

 HeatShare is a Salvation Army program that is not run or funded by the government.
 This heating/utility bill assistance program was created in order to help people who live on a fixed income, pension, or disability check.
 Low income who have had an unexpected crisis with energy bills, such as a shut off, may qualify for help from the Minneapolis HeatShare program.
 Energy conservation education is also offered to participants, and learn about resources such as weatherization.